dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Modules.md

 >
 > - Each invariant factor corresponds to a block of the RCF.

-**Lemma**:
-For a linear operator on a vector space of nonzero finite dimension, TFAE:

-  - The minimal polynomial is equal to the characteristic polynomial.

-  - The list of invariant factors has length one.

-  - The Rational Canonical Form has a single block.

-  - The operator has a matrix similar to a companion matrix.

-  - There exists a *cyclic vector* $v$ such that $\spanof_k\theset{T^j \vector v \suchthat j = 1, 2, \cdots} = V.$

-  - $T$ has $\dim V$ distinct eigenvalues

 ### Jordan Canonical Form

 Corresponds to the **Elementary Divisor Decomposition** of $T$.